 Ray Schiavone, CEO of Tahoe Hydro shares, “I’ve seen a ton of different real estate deals in the last few years.
 For instance, in Salinas, California, my friend bought a 10-acre greenhouse property for $1.2 million, and then had offers for $7-$10 million a year and a half later when the county decided to legalize recreational marijuana.
-In Sacramento, my business partner, Mark, and I were going to buy a 45,000 foot concrete tilt up for $1.6 million that is worth about $4 million now.
+In Sacramento, my business partner, Mark, and I were going to buy a 45,000 foot concrete tilt up for $1.6 million that was worth about $4 million a year later.

 “You’re almost guaranteed 100% return when buying something in an area prior to marijuana being legal there.
 It just depends on the market.
-All of the commercial real estate in Sacramento has gone from around $50 a foot to over $100 since Sacramento issued permits.”
+All of the commercial real estate in Sacramento went from around $50 a foot to over $100 when Sacramento started to issue permits.”

 Leveraging Real Estate to Increase Marijuana License Value